WHAT IS A HYDRAFACIAL?

 While tighter, smoother, more even skin is the desired result of both RF therapy and a Hydrafacial, RF therapy doesn’t exfoliate or use skin serums.
 It may sometimes leave the face red and mildly irritated.

 If you’re considering a Hydrafacial in the CSRA our services are performed by licensed aestheticians whose mission is to help you look and feel your best.
-Call today to book a consultation, or visit us online anytime at Spa Indigo to find out why Spa Indigo should be your Hydrafacial specialist in Augusta GA.
+Call today to book a consultation or contact us to find out why Spa Indigo should be your Hydrafacial specialist in Augusta GA.